-Nicklaus Children's Hospital, formerly Miami Children's Hospital, is the first children’s hospital in the nation and first hospital in South Florida to install the HyGreen Hand Hygiene System.
+Nicklaus Children's Hospital is the first children’s hospital in the nation and first hospital in South Florida to install the HyGreen Hand Hygiene System.
 3 North, Oncology, is the first unit to integrate the HyGreen system which enhances the first line defense in preventing healthcare associated infections.
 As part of the hospital’s Squeaky Clean program, the system reminds staff to wash their hands.
 The system consists of a hand washing sensing device mounted near hand cleansing stations.
 After the caregiver cleans their hands with alcohol-containing soap or gel, the sensor provides an “all clean” message, green illumination, on a badge worn by the healthcare provider.
 As the provider approaches the bedside, a bedside mounted monitor wirelessly searches for a signal from the badge for the “all clean” message.
 If the message is absent, the badge vibrates reminding the provider to perform hand hygiene.

 Read more on how Nicklaus Children's Hospital is using Hygreen and view a video